RosaZheng/Compressive-Sensing-for-MRI/readme.md

 it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-However, the included test data is property of the Nuclear Medicine Department of the University of Missouri VA Hospital, and is NOT to be redistributed.
+However, the included test data is property of the VA-Biomolecular Imaging Center of the Truman VA Hospital and the University of Missouri, and is NOT to be redistributed.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of